cicilau/Final-project-safety-and-school-choices/README.md

 Check-out codes in  **file [`act.py`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/act.py)** , **file [`graduation.py`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/graduation.py)**, **file [`college.py`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/college.py)**, and  **file [`rating.py`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/rating.py)**

 #### 3. Crime records
-Crime data are from Chicago Data Portal.
+Crime data are from City of Chicago Data Portal.
 We downloaded the data sets for 2016 and 2017 to cover the 2016 school year and selected “Case ID”, “Crime Type”, “Latitude” and “Longitude”.
+The key to this project is matching the crime data to schools to reflect the safety conditions of the neighborhood around.
+Here we used the number of crime cases within 1km distance to the school as the variable.
+Therefore, We mapped the criminal cases to schools with their latitudes and longitude.

+Check-out codes in  **file [`map_crime.py`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/map_crime.py)**

+#### 4.Merging data
+The numbers of criminal cases happend in each school's neighborhood were counted based on distance to school's location( “Latitude” and “Longitude” ) and added as a new column to the final data table.
+We paired up datasets above on 'School ID' to put all data needed in to a final data table called data_table.csv.

-heck-out codes in  **file [`act.py`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/DATA/progress_report.py)**
+Check-out codes in  **file [`finalize_data.py`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/finalize_data.py)**

 ### Investigation